-Yes, the project has been successful in achieving reduced bycatch compared to pelagic longline gear.
-For the 2017 pilot year, seven vessel owners from Louisiana participated in a four-month pelagic longline repose and fished using greenstick gear for a collective total of 280 sea-days.
+a four-month pelagic longline repose and fished using greenstick gear for a collective total of 280 sea-days.
 In 2018 through 2020, the repose period took place from January 1 through June 30.
 In the 2018 project year, seven vessel owners from Louisiana and three vessel owners from Florida participated in the repose.
 In the 2019 project year, eight vessel owners from Louisiana and two vessel owners from Florida participated in the repose.
 In the 2020 project year, repose participants included seven vessel owners from Louisiana and five vessel owners from Florida.
 Participants used greenstick, buoy, and deep drop rod and reel gear for almost 500 sea-days in 2018, more than 500 sea-days in 2019, and over 650 sea-days in 2020.
-Data show clear bycatch benefits: The amount of bycatch species caught using alternative gear was minimal, and most of those that were caught were released alive.
+In the 2021 project year, seven vessel owners from Louisiana and four vessel owners from Florida participated in a six-month pelagic longline repose and these participants used greenstick, buoy, and deep drop rod and reel gear for 651 sea-days.